Mr. Osomatsu: Matsuno siblings

 The second born of the sextuplets.
-Believes himself to be cooler and more popular than he really is and calls his fan girls "Karamatsu Girls."
+Believes himself to be cooler and more popular than he really is and calls his fangirls "Karamatsu Girls."
 He occasionally adds English words into his sentences.
-His distinguishing feature is his thick eyebrows and he often dresses in blue, though he occasionally sports a leather jacket and sunglasses.
+Conceited, yet a bit of a doormat.
+His distinguishing feature is his thick eyebrows.
+His trademark color is blue, though he occasionally sports a leather jacket and sunglasses.